-On June 25, 2019, two private companies each loaned to the Company \$106 (Cdn \$150K) for a total of \$212 (Cdn \$300k) on promissory notes for 3 month terms at 2% interest per month both fully repayable on September 24, 2019.
-This arrangement also carries a commitment fee of 5% deducted from the principal amount of \$212 (Cdn \$300K).
-The loans are guaranteed by the primary shareholder.
-The notes were renewed to an on demand basis with no specific maturity.
+On June 25, 2019, two private companies each loaned to the Company \$110 (Cdn \$150K) for a total of \$220 (Cdn \$300k) on promissory notes for 3 month terms at 2% interest per month both fully repayable on September 24, 2019.
+This arrangement also carries a commitment fee of 5%

-In January 2020 the Canadian Financial Institution providing the Bridge loan Facility provided \$480 (Cdn \$680K) by way of a Promissory Note.
+In January 2020 the Canadian Financial Institution providing the Bridge loan Facility provided \$499 (Cdn \$680K) by way of a Promissory Note.
 The loan is guaranteed by the primary shareholder.
-The proceeds from the Promissory Note were used to cash pay the January interest payment due under the 9% convertible debentures - refer condensed interim consolidated financial statements note 5 b).
-In April 2020 the Promissory Note was amended and a further amount of \$1.52 million (Cdn \$2.15 million) was advanced bring the total Promissory Note to \$2 million (Cdn \$2.83 million).
-The additional proceeds were used to pay fees and obligations under the Company's 9% convertible debentures - refer Note 16.
+The proceeds from the Promissory Note were used to cash pay the January interest payment due under the 9% convertible debentures - refer condensed interim consolidated financial statements note 5c).
+In April 2020 the Promissory Note was amended and a further amount of\$1.52 million (Cdn \$2.15 million) was advanced bring the total Promissory Note to \$2 million (Cdn \$2.83 million).
+The additional proceeds were used to pay fees and obligations under the Company's 9% convertible debentures - refer condensed interim consolidated financial statements Note 16.